microsoft/atlas-design/site/src/components/accordion.md

 Accordion is a component for grouping sections of related content that can be opened or closed.
 Accordion is built on top of the [`<details>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details#customizing_the_disclosure_widget) HTML element.

-This page discusses the component and subcomponents that make up `.accordion`, but it does not prescribe particular patterns.
-For examples of specific accordion builds, look to the [accordion patterns page](../patterns/accordion.md) for guidance.

 ## Usage

 Here is an example of a standard `.accordion` usage.
 By default, accordion items are closed and allow multiple items to be open at once.